The International Steam Pages

 Toma Bacic sent me this picture of a steam locomotive in good condition seen near Tehran Main Station on July 24th 2007.
 Thomas Kautzor comments "The loco is 2-10-0 51.02 or 51.03 (I can't distinguish the number's last digit on the picture), one of 16 built by Henschel in 1938 (51.01-16 = Henschel 24052-67) for operation on the Trans Iranian Railway.
 During WW2 in 1942 fifteen of them were based at Polesafid (Pol-e-Sefid) shed on the mountainous line to Bandar Shah on the Caspian Sea."
 (All of this 8th January 2011.)

-Chris Capewell tells me that most if not all of the above have now been moved from the station to a nearby site which Google Maps calls the Iran Railway Museum.
-This page shows a map http://www.panoramio.com/photo/51048551 (7th March 2013).
-There is a preserved Russian 0-6-0T in Tabriz, Thomas Kautzor points out that a picture is here http://www.panoramio.com/photo/33793584, and there are links to two similar pictures on that page (11th March 2013).
+Chris Capewell tells me that most if not all of the above have now been moved from the station to a nearby site which Google Maps calls the Iran Railway Museum (7th March 2013).
+Subsequently, they have moved to the new railway museum at Mashhad (4th April 2018).

 Thomas Kautzor has provided information on surviving steam locomotives of the metre gauge line from Teheran to the Moslem shrine of Shah Abdul Azim el Rey (Shahr-e-Rey) (21st January 2011).
 He has provided these pictures (taken by his friend Arsam Behkish) of one of the 5 Tubize locomotives supplied and preserved in Mellat Park in north Tehran (added 29th June 2007).